Knoph1/modern-js-cheatsheet/README.md

 ### <a name="scope_def"></a> Scope

-The context in which values and expressions are "visible," or can be referenced.
-If a variable or other expression is not "in the current scope," then it is unavailable for use.
+The context in which values and expressions are "visible" or can be referenced.
+If a variable or other expression is not "in the current scope" then it is unavailable for use.

 Source: [MDN](https://developer.mozilla.org/en-US/docs/Glossary/Scope)